 Those experiences were part of a great wave.
 Teachers were being fired all over the USA, accused of various kinds of disrespect for tradition and law.
 Many thousands of people were taking street-level action to protest and counteract the effects of bad law and bad policy.
 A notable chunk of that action was around reproductive justice and women’s rights; these things were front-page news.
 Everyone was learning from the courage and intelligence of the civil rights movement, which had likewise fostered the anti-war movement.

 By the middle of the nineteen-seventies, I was no longer a high school teacher.
 I was talking and teaching about women’s health and sexuality, pregnancy, childbirth and nursing, abortion, adoption and other motherhood themes.
-I had become a mother and was learning what it means to consciously accept responsibility for a tender human life.
-I’d started work on my first book and was teaching women’s studies at local colleges (in those years, women all over the country were doing the necessary research and inventing courses) as well as writing workshops in my living room.
+I had become a mother, and had started work on my first book; I was teaching women’s studies at local colleges (women all over the country were doing the research, inventing courses as fast as we could) - and teaching writing workshops in my apartment.

 I’m a woman who began to be conscious at the end of the sixties in the USA, and began to grow into myself in the seventies.
 Before that time, though I was intelligent and competent, I didn’t really know who I was – or what the world was.
 More important, I had no idea I didn’t know those things.
 Luckily, I was educated by powerful social movements created by people struggling for liberation and justice.
 Like Oliver Wendell Holmes (of all people), I too can say: Through great good fortune, in youth my heart was touched with fire.